Note: Post format got destroyed ever since Diablofans moved to this new template. I have yet to figure out a way to make this look better.

 RF: short for "Rapid Fire," a skill specific to the demon hunter class.

-RMAH: short for "real money auction house."
+RMAH: vanilla - short for "real money auction house."
 Serves as a junction where players trade items and commodities (including gold) with real currency as the bartering chip.
-It is to be shut down on March 18, 2014.
+It was shut down on March 18, 2014.

 RNG: short for "Random Number Generator" or generation, a system that many aspects of Diablo III follow, such as item affixes and quality, elite monster affixes, and dungeon map and pathing.
 See: 'Affix' and 'Roll.'